foxkit-us/supergameherm/doc/platform.rst

 *******

-This chapter outlines notes about building and running SuperGameHerm on computers running Windows®.
+This chapter outlines notes about building and running SuperGameHerm on computers running Windows.

 General
 =======

-The native Windows® API frontend (sgherm-w32.exe) uses GDI calls.
+The native Windows API frontend (sgherm-gdi.exe) uses GDI calls.
 These calls are accelerated under Windows Vista™ and later versions (including 7, 8, and 10).